rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-x-boxed-patterns.md

 ```

 The event-based mapping is more or less theoretical in the context of a type-0
 scope.
-That is because both events of such a scope map onto the visit of the
+That is because the enter- and the exit-events both map onto the visit
-corresponding defining node.
+of the defining node.

 * Open the scope when entering the node's start-tag.
 * Close the scope when leaving its start-tag.
 * e.g. an `id` attribute

-In contrary to that, the exit event of any other type of scope must be mapped
+In contrary to that, the exit-event of any other type of scope must be mapped
-onto the type-1 exit event of a the defining node (t1), or its parent node (t2),
+onto the type-1 exit-event of a the defining node (t1), or its parent node (t2),
 or the doctree's root (t3).

 <!-- ======================================================================= -->